a7ul/blog/src/pages/graphql-auth/index.md

 ## Role based access control or RBAC

-Typically as the project grows we would have users with different roles.
-For example, we could have users with roles such as **employee**, **customer**, **guest** or even other **services** etc. The basic all or nothing approach would then not be able to cut it.
-Along with users with different roles, we would also have growing types of data with different access requirements.
+As the project grows, we would have users who have different roles accessing our application.
+For example, we could have users with roles such as **employee**, **customer**, **guest** or it could even be other **services** accessing our application etc. Along with users, our schema would also have different data types that have different access requirements.
+Hence, the basic all or nothing approach would then not cut it.

-In order to support role based access to different parts of our GraphQL schema (and hence different types of data), we can think about authorization in terms of **roles** and **permissions**.
+We would instead need to introduce RBAC (role based access control) to our GraphQL schema.
+In order to support this, we can think about authorization in terms of **roles** and **permissions**.

 ### Roles

-Roles are identifiers assigned to different users of the application to restrict their access.
+Roles are identifiers assigned to different **groups of users** of the application to restrict their access.
 For example, we can assign an employee the role **employee** and a customer the role **customer**.
-In practice, this could also be more complex with users having multiple roles like **["employee", "roles-editor"]** or **["employee-readonly", "billing-manager"]**, etc.
+In practice, this could be more complex with users having multiple roles too, like **["employee", "roles-editor"]** or **["employee-readonly", "billing-manager"]**, etc.

-if we are using JWTs for auth then we could even assign them as part of the payload of a user's jwt token:
+If we are using JWTs for auth then we could assign them as part of the payload of a user's jwt token since the roles are not really sensitive information.

 ```json
 {